j3wlius/mart-barber/README.md

 ## Project Setup

-Clone this repository.
+Clone this repository.<br>
 Open the index.html file in your preferred web browser.

 ## Future Development Considerations

-**Booking System Integration**: Connect with backend services to manage appointments, send confirmations, and update availability in real-time.
+**Booking System Integration**: Connect with backend services to manage appointments, send confirmations, and update availability in real-time.<br>
 **Customer Profiles**: Allow clients to create profiles for storing their preferences and booking history.

 [Live Demo](https://martbarber.netlify.app)